THE TEAM

 LINDSAY BLAIR GOELDNER (she/her) - Vice-President of Production

-Lindsay Blair Goeldner is an award-winning film producer and the vice-president of production at Fae Pictures, a media production company on a mission to decolonize Hollywood.
+Lindsay Blair Goeldner is an award-winning film producer and the director of production at Fae Pictures, a media production company on a mission to decolonize Hollywood.
 Originally hailing from Toronto, she splits her time between her hometown and New York City.

 Lindsay began her producing career in the commercial world and pivoted to narrative after being admitted to the Canadian Film Centre's prestigious Producer Lab in 2019.
 Since then she has produced and overseen production on many notable and groundbreaking projects ranging from short films to feature films and episodic work.
 Some of those projects include short films Diaspora (2022, CBC Gem, Vimeo Staff Pick), Scaring Women at Night (2022, Iris Prize Winner, Vimeo Staff Pick); feature films such as Learn to Swim (2022, Netflix US), Going In (2023, Tubi, Apple), Queen Tut (2023, Crave, CBC), I Like Movies (2023, Netflix Canada) which was selected as one of Canada's Top Ten films of 2022; and the series Streams Flow from a River (2023, Canneseries, Prime Video), which has been renewed for a second season.
 Through her work, Lindsay aims to elevate emerging and underrepresented talent which continues to be a defining and driving force in her career.